torinrettig/Starplatinum87.github.io/_posts/2020-10-21-Seattle_AirBnB_Project_Writeup.md

 - It seems **Superhosts tend to earn more with their listings than normal hosts** so **it may indeed be worth it to attempt to achieve that status**.
 This would be a good area for further study.

 ### Q3: What neighborhoods have the highest occupancy rates?
-Knowing where to have a property for an AirBnB residence can be an important decision for hosts to make.
-Providing that information to them can help hosts be more effective, as well as helping AirBnB know how to focus its promotional efforts.
+Knowing where to have a property for an Airbnb residence can be an important decision for hosts to make.
+Providing that information to them can help hosts be more effective, as well as helping Airbnb know how to focus its promotional efforts.

 Here are the occupancy rates for each of the 81 neighborhoods: